LittleDTLe/VapeProductQuiz/ReadMe.md

 - **Attribute Remapping:** The admin can select which Global Attributes (`pa_...`) will fill the dropdown fields directly from the dashboard settings.
 - **Auto-Populated Options:** Dropdown fields are populated automatically from your WooCommerce Global Attribute Terms.
 - **Reset Button:** Add a Reset Button to easily clear selections.
+- **Default Attribute Toggle:** Add a checkbox to easily toggle between using default attributes or custom.

 ---